markjacksonfishing/katacoda/secure/secure-lab08/intro.md

 - Explore the default policies
 - Customize a policy to do a capture of all syscalls happening around a security event
-- Use Sysdig Secure to detect an interactive shell is a container
+- Use Sysdig Secure to detect an interactive shell in a container
 - Investigate the incident, and find out exactly what happened.

 Competencies required